Dimm-ddr/loudlyproud/content/books/ru/skin-aabaef33.md

   - Kathe Koja
   publication_year: '1993'
   page_count: '310'
-  short_description: Tess, a sculptor, and Bibi, a dancer, come together to create a new underground art form of metal and flesh, but their new art drives them deeper and deeper into a realm of obsession.
+  short_book_description: Tess, a sculptor, and Bibi, a dancer, come together to create a new underground art form of metal and flesh, but their new art drives them deeper and deeper into a realm of obsession.
 Reprint.
   russian_translation_status: unknown
   languages:
   - Английский
-  description: Tess, a sculptor, and Bibi, a dancer, come together to create a new underground art form of metal and flesh, but their new art drives them deeper and deeper into a realm of obsession.
+  book_description: Tess, a sculptor, and Bibi, a dancer, come together to create a new underground art form of metal and flesh, but their new art drives them deeper and deeper into a realm of obsession.
 Reprint.
   russian_audioversion: 'no'
   slug: skin-aabaef33
 ---